cobaltians/cobalt-tutorial/tutorial.md

 # Step 3

-- Add a "Place" field in the event form.
 - Send event `setPlace` with a data like this `{ place : 'Brest'}` where "Brest" is the place entered by the user in the place field.
 - Catch the `setPlace` event in the native controller and update Google Map location.